thedarksidepy/thedarksidepy.github.io/_posts/2025-07-04-airflow-3-exam.md

 You can search for different providers on <https://registry.astronomer.io/>

 ## Defining a DAG in Airflow

+A DAG has 4 core parts:

+- the import statements where the needed operators or classes are imported
+- the DAG definition, where the DAG object is called and its properties are defined
+- the DAG body where tasks are defined with the operators they will run
+- the dependencies where the order of execution of the tasks is defined

 There are 3 ways to declare a DAG:
 1) using the `@dag` decorator